iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Interoperability

-The use of information produced by these devices is becoming more and more difficult because of the plethoria of different protocol and data formats these devices use.
-This is apparent for home automation solutions such as OpenHAB and Home Assistant that each implement hundreds of bindings to talk to different devices and services.
+The use of information produced by various devices is challenging because of the plethoria of different protocol and data formats in use.
+This is apparent in home automation solutions such as OpenHAB and Home Assistant that each implement hundreds of bindings to talk to different devices and services.
 Each solution has to reimplement these bindings.
 This implementation then has to be adjusted to different platforms, eg Linux, Windows and MacOS, which adds even more work.

 Without a common standard it is unavoidable that manufacturers of IoT devices choose their own protocols.
 It is in everyone's interest to provide a standard that enables an open information interchange so that bindings only have to be implemented once.